 - Creation of, and response to, final project actually designing a social media campaign.

-Please note: While specific components of outlined class structure may change, it will be expected that students commit to 40 hours over the 6-week class period.
+Please note: While specific components of outlined class structure may change, it will be expected that students commit to 40 hours over the 7-week class period.

-The instructors possess a wealth of expertise in marine science and conservation.
-They have demonstrated success in online communication and science outreach ranging from practical skills to the publication of peer reviewed journal articles.
+The instructors possess a wealth of expertise in science communication, as well as marine science and conservation.
 They actively mentor other science communicators in formal classes and online publications.

 Dr. Andrew David Thaler is the CEO of Blackbeard Biologic: Science and Environmental Advisors and Editor-in-Chief of the popular marine science and conservation website Southern Fried Science.
 He lectures on building and managing effective online environmental campaigns.
 His scientific studies focus on the connectivity of deep-sea hydrothermal vent ecosystems and understanding how patterns of connectivity or isolation affect deep-sea communities after catastrophic disturbance.
 He holds a B.S. in Biology and a Ph.D. in Marine Science and Conservation from Duke University.